 What is a clean break financial agreement?

 A clean break is where all finances are finalised at the point an agreement is implemented.
-It usually involves a split of the assets between with no ongoing spousal maintenance although this does not affect child maintenance, which is a separate issue.
+It usually involves a split of the assets between you with no ongoing spousal maintenance although this does not affect child maintenance, which is a separate issue.

 If sufficient assets exist to enable the party who would be liable to pay spousal maintenance to transfer assets of a suitable amount, then this can negate the payment of spousal maintenance on an ongoing basis.